eteppo/eteppo/content/post/less-arbitrary-assumptions/index.md

 Now, the problem is that this is not how data science is often done.
 Instead, analysts are not sure what assumptions to make and use a canned algorithm that happens to be the standard in your field for the kind of data that you roughly have – or they select the algorithm that has been empirically superior among some benchmarks.

 I wrote a <a href="https://eteppo.com/post/probabilistic-programming/" target="_blank"> little piece</a> on probabilistic programming as a framework that makes architectures, handling of uncertainty, and other things much less arbitrary but I want to take things further in this post.
-All algrotihms with cool names – like _ConvNets_ for images – should be developed based on good, non-arbitrary, general mathematical assumptions about the data.
+All algorithms with cool names – like _ConvNets_ for images – should be developed based on good, non-arbitrary, general mathematical assumptions about the data.

 ## What is the structure of datasets like?